 We Have the Dedication It Takes to Prove Negligence in Medical Malpractice Lawsuits

-As medical malpractice attorney Dan Jeck explains in this video, uncovering the truth about what led to a victim’s injury or death takes a great deal of experience, focus and dedication.
+As a Philadelphia medical malpractice attorney Dan Jeck explains in this video, uncovering the truth about what led to a victim’s injury or death takes a great deal of experience, focus and dedication.

 Our Philadelphia personal injury law firm has secured several multimillion dollar verdicts and settlements for clients, including $15 million for an 8-year-old boy who suffered permanent kidney damage due to medical malpractice.